Chapter 21: Howlings

 “Do what you will for I lie here with your hand atop my head when I would lie in the arms of my parents but for your Order.”

 Such was the hate in his eyes that Michael withdrew his hand as if scalded.
-“That I cannot undo, Scatterling: that I cannot undo.”
+“That, Scatterling, is something I cannot undo.”

-The Scatterlings were in the next room which had two beds and he saw the slumbering forms of Ibrahim and Bas huddled together on one as were Shield and Saul upon the other.
-Another long-unfelt feeling stirred in his heart: love; a pure and overwhelming love for these precious children as all woe had vanished from their faces in such a deep sleep.
+The next bedroom which had two beds with the slumbering forms of Ibrahim and Bas huddled together on one as were Shield and Saul upon the other.
+Another long-unfelt feeling stirred in his heart: love; a pure and overwhelming love for these precious children as all woe and fear had vanished from their faces in such a deep sleep.
 “Thank you, Lord, for granting me this vision.
 Again, I vow unto you, Father of All, that I will be their shield and defender unto my dying day.
 This I swear.”

-Weeping silently, he doused all but one candle in the kitchen and returned to the dining chair and upon the table he saw a book covered in dust and cobwebs.
-He opened it and found photographs of the family whose house this was and various notes from the three children lovingly affixed to the pages.
+Tears flowing freely, he doused all but one candle in the kitchen and returned to the dining chair and upon the table he beheld a book covered in dust and cobwebs.
+He opened it and found photographs of the family whose house this was and various notes from the children lovingly affixed to the pages.
 He now knew all their names and whispered them one by one ending with: “May God have mercy upon your souls and grant you eternal peace amongst his heavenly hosts.
-Please forgive me as I strive to atone for your untimely deaths and hold you in my soul forever.
+Forgive me as I strive to atone for your untimely deaths and hold you in my soul forever.
 Amen.”

-He closed the book and closed his eyes as an overwhelming weariness claimed him.
-He laid his head upon his arms was asleep instantly and dreamt of drinking wine with Ignatius in his study, discussing art and poetry whilst eating cheese melted upon thick toast.
-He felt the warmth of the coal fire upon his feet and face as he laughed at a joke being poorly told by Ignatius and for the first time in six years, his dreams were free of the countless, hate-filled, faces and voices of the dead.
+He closed the book as an overwhelming weariness claimed him.
+He laid his head upon his arms was asleep instantly, dreaming of drinking wine with Ignatius in his study, discussing art and poetry whilst eating cheese melted upon thick toast.
+He felt the warmth of the coal fire upon his face as he laughed at a joke being poorly told by Ignatius and for the first time in six years, his dreams were free of the hate-filled, faces and voices of the dead.

 Burslen Abbey was being hammered by the storm with giant hail smashing onto the flagstones along with stone fragments torn from statues and masonry.
 A lightning strike had blown one of the spires apart sending half of it crashing through the roof of the nearby dormitory killing a novice and three postulants.
 A young Brother was watching the lightning from the refectory two floors above the large garage housing the half-tracks.
 He turned to the muscular, blond cleric next to him: “This is the worst weather I’ve seen for six years, Father Hvretsope,” he said nervously.